-If existing windows are too deteriorated to repair, wooden replacement windows of one-over-one or two-over-two configuration are the most desirable and should be installed in the existing frame or casing (that is, replace only the sash).
-Any replacements should duplicate the appearance of the existing windows as closely as possible-in number of panes, thickness of muntins, thickness of sash sides and rails, and profiles and details of framing members (if these, too, must be replaced).
+If existing windows are too deteriorated to repair, wooden replacements windows must duplicate the appearance of the existing windows as closely as possible-in number of panes, thickness of muntins, thickness of sash sides and rails, and profiles and details of framing members (if these, too, must be replaced).
 Multiple-paned sash such as six-oversix should be used only if physical or photographic evidence exists showing that such sash were used in the building in the past.